svslalom/AWS-DevDay-2019/README.md

 The framework uses [Apache Airflow](https://airflow.apache.org/) for the workflow engine.
 ECS Fargate allows us to use any application built using a Docker image.

-1. Log into AWS and navigate to Cloud Formation.
+1. Log into AWS and navigate to CloudFormation.
 ![alt text](images/image-09.png)
-2. On the main Cloud Formation page, you'll see that a stack called `ecs-fargate-network` has already been created.
+2. On the main CloudFormation page, you'll see that a stack called `ecs-fargate-network` has already been created.
 This stack contains the core networking infrastucture, including the VPC, subnets, security groups, and ECS cluster, that we'll use as a foundation for our next deployment.
 ![alt text](images/image-10.png)
 3. Click the Create Stack button at the top right of the page.
 In the "Specify template" section, select "Upload a template file".
 Click "Choose file" and navigate to the location where the project repository is cloned.
 Select the `cloudformation/private-subnet-pubilc-service.yml` file.
 Click Next.
 ![alt text](images/image-12.png)
 4. On the next page, you'll see a list of parameters that we need to set.
-These will be injected into the Cloud Formation stack creation and will enable you to connect to Airflow from your computer once the ECS task is up and running.
+These will be injected into the CloudFormation stack creation and will enable you to connect to Airflow from your computer once the ECS task is up and running.
 Set the following parameters then click Next:
     - Stack name: `ecs-airflow-<your name>`
     - AllowWebCidrIp: `<your IP address>`  (Note: this will be the same value for everyone in the room)
     - Snowflake account: this can be derived from the URL of your Snowlake account.
 For example: if the URL for your account is `https://ms72259.us-east-1.snowflakecomputing.com/`, then the account ID is `ms72259.us-east-1`